Kid-Made Puppet for Pretend Play

 - Markers for drawing facial features

-1. Trace your hand (or your child's hand) onto newspaper or cardboard to make a template for the mitten puppet .
-The template should be slightly larger than your child's hand when you cut it out.
+1. Trace your hand (or your child's hand) onto newspaper or plain paper to make a template for the mitten puppet.

 4. Place the template onto the foam mitten cutout.
 Transfer the positions of the holes to the foam mitten with a pencil or marker.
 Hole punch around both foam mitten cutouts.

-5. Lace the two sides together with a shoe lace.
+5. Lace the two sides together with a shoe lace or narrow ribbon.
+Lacing activities strengthen fine motor skills, and focus attention on small details.

 6. Finish your puppet with craft eyes, foam cut-outs or any other craft materials you have on hand, or draw features with colored markers.